Anomaly Detection

 Rate Spike Detection

 Monitors the rate of tool calls per session and fires when the count exceeds a flat threshold within a sliding time window.
+How it works:- Igris maintains a sliding window of tool call timestamps per session

 - On each tool call, expired timestamps are evicted from the window